jaredjbeard/reconfigurator/docs/source/introduction.rst

 Introduction to Reconfigurator
 ==============================

-Reconfigurator is a tool for setting up and modifying configuration files.
-This is useful in a variety of cases.

-- Suppose we have a set of configuration files for a program and we may want to reference them locally, but do not wish to modify the system path.
-Use of the reconfigurator command line interface allows us to interact with the local system.
-What's more we can modify variables from the command line and will replace them without needing to hunt down the file and the line of the variable.

-- Suppose we need to run a set of experiments.
-It may often be the case we need separate configuration files for each experiment.
-This can be tedious and time consuming.
-Using our markup built on existing tools such as json, we can easily compress the data into a single file and then sample from it to generate the configuration files we need.
-As an example, I often run experiments in reinforcement learning.
-I need to set up environments (e.g. a gridworld with varying numbers of cells or initial positions of the agent).
-I also then need to look at how various parameters for the learning algorithm affect the performance of the agent.
-Setting each of these individually can be annoying.
-It is also subject to errors.
-What I ended up doing was writing a script to generate the configuration files I needed.
-And eventually that led to the reconfigurator!
+Reconfigurator simplifies the process of setting up and modifying configuration files.
+With its CLI, you can easily reference local files without affecting the system path.
+And, if you need to modify a variable, just use the command line and Reconfigurator will handle the rest.
+No more searching through files to find that one line.

+When it comes to running experiments, Reconfigurator can make your life easier too.
+Instead of manually creating separate config files for each experiment, let Reconfigurator do the heavy lifting.
+Its markup, based on JSON, allows you to consolidate all the data into one file.
+Then, you can compile to generate the specific config files you need.
+This can save you a lot of time and reduce the chance of errors.

+For instance, in reinforcement learning, setting up environments and testing various parameters for the learning algorithm can be a hassle.
+With Reconfigurator, you can generate the config files you need with ease, just like the creator of the tool did.
+Say goodbye to manual, time-consuming config file generation and try out Reconfigurator today.

 Reconfigurator CLI
 ##################